 Information security is more relevant than ever, particularly in the technical search engine optimization (SEO) realm.
 Safe Browsing is a Google service that prevents users from entering a database of blacklisted websites.
-Because Safe Browsing is part of the upcoming Page Experience Update, your Search rankings will immediately suffer if your site is deemed unsafe.

 With the Google Safe Browsing service, secure search activities and browser protection from dangerous websites are ensured.
 Nowadays, we worry less about is this website safe? or how to browse securely because Google can detect Safe Browsing issues and send Google security warnings before a threat hits.

 Safe Browsing equally benefits website owners.
 In the Google Safe Browsing Transparency Report, you can find Google Safe Browsing diagnostics that help address issues affecting a website’s status as a Google safe site.

 Let’s unpack how to browse safely, what are safe search Google standards, what is malware and how to get rid of malware, and discover tips on using a malware checker and the Google Safe Browsing website check.

 Read on for answers to these frequently asked questions posed by website owners:

 - How to use Google Safe Browsing to your advantage